 - Leave firewood at home.

 - Buy firewood at your destination.
-At most campgrounds, it is available on the premises or from nearby vendors who sell USDA certified firewood.
+At most campgrounds, it is available on the premises or from nearby vendors who sell certified firewood.

 - If certified firewood is not available, purchase your firewood as close as possible to where you will burn it.